ArturoMezaCanales/TechCommRedesign/Documentation/docs/Getting-Started.md

 ![Unity Editor](images/mlagents-3DBallHierarchy.png)

-**Note:** In Unity, the base object of everything in a scene is the _GameObject_.
-The GameObject is essentially a container for everything else, including behaviors, graphics, physics, etc. To see the components that make up a GameObject, select the GameObject in the Scene window, and open the Inspector window.
-The Inspector shows every component on a GameObject.

 The first thing you may notice after opening the 3D Balance Ball scene is that it contains not one, but several agent cubes.
 Each agent cube in the scene is an independent agent, but they all share the same Behavior.
 3D Balance Ball does